Ranking The Notre Dame 2021 Signees: Defense

 Notre Dame is likely finished with its 2021 defensive recruiting class.
 That means it's time to break down and rank the individual recruits in the class.

-The grades are a combination of the current grade and upside grade.
+The grades and rankings are a combination of the current grade and upside grade.

 1. PRINCE KOLLIE, LINEBACKER